 There are 5 tennis courts available for rent or on a first come-first served basis.

 The 18 hole Disc Golf Course at the North Tahoe Regional Park was constructed in the summers of 2006 and 2007 thanks to many volunteers that spearheaded the labor and raised money to make this project happen.
 At least two tournaments are held each year utilizing the course.
 Download map of the course.
+The Disc Golf Course is free to the public however there is a fee to hold a tournament.
+NTPUD Resident rate is $50/day per tournament and non-resident rate is $250/day.
+Please complete the Special Use Application below to rent the Disc Golf Course for a tournament:

 The North Tahoe Regional Park has a variety of trails available for hiking and biking, from gently nearly flat trails to steep uphill and downhill trails.
 The trails are all listed on the North Tahoe Regional Park map.
 Standard trail courtesy applies, bikes should yield to hikers.